ViennaTools/ViennaPS/README.md

 ### SF<sub>6</sub>O<sub>2</sub> Hole Etching

-This example demonstrates a hole etching process with a SF<sub>6</sub>O<sub>2</sub> plasma etching chemistry with ion bombardement.
+This example demonstrates a hole etching process with a SF<sub>6</sub>O<sub>2</sub> plasma etching chemistry with ion bombardment.
 The process and geometry parameters can be varied in the __config.txt__ file.
 Below the results after 1, 2, and 3 seconds of etching are shown.
 <div align="center">
   <img src="https://raw.githubusercontent.com/ViennaTools/ViennaPS/master/data/images/hole_etching.svg" width=700 style="background-color:white;">